 The strong ties between Russia and India date back to the early years of the Cold war, when India had recently gained Independence and though preached Non-Alignment, had stayed close to the USSR.

-India and Russia have had strong military and trade relations and have even signed an agreement to increase their cooperation in military technology and energy for the next decade.
+India and Russia have had strong military and trade relations and have even signed an agreement to increase their military technology and energy cooperation for the next decade.
 Russia has also supported India and has vetoed UN resolutions several times that condemned India over the Kashmir issue.

 There are two major reasons why India has decided to stay neutral in this situation:

-- No Good Options: For India, it was not just about choosing to be with or against the invasion; it was more complicated than that and would have turned out to be bad no matter what side it chose.
-Being a flagbearer of NAM, it is obvious that India will always stand against violence, but in this case, it cannot go against Russia and lose its oldest ally and risk the safety of the nation.
-Considering the problems India is going through with its neighbors, especially China, India cannot afford to lose a strong partner in the region.
+- For India, it was not just about choosing to be with or against the invasion; it was more complicated and would have turned out to be bad no matter what side it chose.
+Being a flag bearer of NAM, it is obvious that India will always stand against violence, but in this case, it cannot go against Russia and lose its oldest ally and risk the safety of the nation.
+Considering India’s problems with its neighbors, especially China, India cannot afford to lose a strong partner in the region.

-As the former Indian diplomat, JN Misra puts it,
+As the former Indian diplomat JN Mishra puts it,

 “India has bad and worse options to pick from… One can’t tilt both ways at the same time.
 India has not named any country, which shows it won’t go against Moscow.
 India had to be subtle in picking a side, and it has done that.”

 - Defense Supplies Matter: “It simply can’t afford to do so at the moment because of its defense and geopolitical needs,” says Michael Kugelman, deputy director at the Wilson Center.
 There is a decades-old trade deal between the two nations.
-Since the 1970s, India has been importing several weapon systems from Ukraine, making Russia the largest importer.
-Russia has very successfully lessened India’s dependence on the West and has provided the nation with many sophisticated weapons systems like the Russian T-90 tank, Russian MiG nuclear submarines, fighter jets, etc.
+Since the 1970s, India has imported several weapon systems from Ukraine, making Russia the largest importer.
+Russia has very successfully lessened India’s dependence on the West.
+It has provided the nation with sophisticated weapons systems like the Russian T-90 tank, Russian MiG nuclear submarines, fighter jets, etc.

 “India has diversified its sources of defense equipment in recent years, with the USA, France, & Israel emerging as major new partners.
 However, sixty percent of our defense equipment is still of Russian origin, and Russia is a strategic partner mainly in the energy and defense sectors,” says Meera Shankar, a former Indian envoy to the US.